 Conference Venue and Accommodation

-The Ramla Bay Resort is located on a secluded peninsula on the northern coast of Malta, overlooking the picturesque islands of Gozo and Comino.
+The conference will take place at the Ramla Bay Resort, located on a secluded peninsula on the northern coast of Malta, overlooking the picturesque islands of Gozo and Comino.
 The hotel has over 400 spacious rooms, each with a private balcony or terrace, and equipped with satellite television and air conditioning.
 The Ramla Bay Resort has a wide range of leisure facilities for guests, including a private sandy beach, indoor and outdoor swimming pools, fitness and wellness area.

 The Resort hosts several ‘wine & dine’ options for you to choose from, including our main buffet restaurant The Horizon, and the al fresco Alang-Alang, which is charmingly perched overlooking the sea.
 The Mojitos Beach Terrace serving cocktails and Latino cuisine right by the water’s edge.
 The Seabreeze Casual dining right on the pool deck and the Watermelon Juice Bar mouth-watering fruit bar serving a healthy option of freshly made smoothie, fruit juice, or fruit salad.